Beth Osborne, M.Ed., BSW

 Tammy Mattingly, M.Ed., LPCC-S

-Tammy is a Licensed Professional Clinical Counselor-supervisor as well as the Co-Executive Director and Co-Owner at H.O.P.E.
+Tammy is a Licensed Professional Clinical Counselor-supervisor as well the Co-Executive Director and Co-Owner at H.O.P.E.
 She obtained her Master of Education in Professional Counseling and Human Development from Lindsey Wilson College.
-Tammy is passionate about helping people pursue personal growth and meeting their own goals.
+Tammy is passionate about helping people pursue personal growth and meeting their goals.
 She enjoys working with the youth but also likes to work with adults.
 Tammy sees clients at the clinic, located in Lebanon.
 Tammy utilizes a variety of techniques and approaches in therapy.
 Most frequently she uses the EMDR therapeutic approach to address traumatic events, Cognitive behavior therapy, solution-focused therapy, and Psychodynamic therapy.
-Tammy believes everyone has the answers to their questions and problems they just sometimes need assistance finding those answers.
+Tammy believes everyone has the answers to their questions and problems they sometimes need assistance finding those answers.
 When she isn’t working, she enjoys spending time with her two children and traveling.

 Tammy Mattingly, Clinical Counseling Director, and Co-Owner at H.O.P.E.
 Licensed Professional Clinical Counselor- Supervisor